 The Reid Vice FS 3.0 is specced sharply for a bike when looking at the parts sheet.
 Conscientious specs see some big brand technologies from RockShox, Shimano and KS components blended with in-house and OEM parts.

 Details in components

 The RockShox Reba RL fork sports 120mm travel and uses the Motion control dampener.
 The entry-level Monarch R rear shock unit has rebound adjustment – but without the threshold and lockout of the higher models.
-But as a proper RockShox suspension unit, spares are available and they are fully serviceable in Australia.
+However, as a proper RockShox suspension unit, spares are available and they are fully serviceable in Australia.
 This is a massive positive for this bike over others in a similar price bracket.

 It is cool to see that bikes made for fun are gaining traction in the marketplace, with applications that are not race-oriented.
-Sure, the Vice is no flyweight – tipping the scales at 15.5kg for our test model – but nor was it meant to be.
+Surely, the Vice is no flyweight – tipping the scales at 15.5kg for our test model – but nor was it meant to be.
 The tyres are UST ready so ditch the tubes and save 600 grams.
 Drop some rotational mass and gain a couple of emergency tubes, it’s a double win really.

-Theory aside though, how does it ride?
+Theory aside though, how does it ride?…

 To find out how it rides and more, read the full article over on the AMB website >